 There’s a lot of choices now for acrylic paints you can use, yet there’s one I don’t recommend anyone use, and those are craft paints.

 Craft paints are the really cheap ones you can find at Walmart, or any large retail chain who has art supplies.
 They’re often 99 cents for a big bottle of the stuff.
 You’ve probably seen cheap craft paint a lot and know what I’m talking about.

 This stuff is terrible.
 It has low pigmentation (spotty coverage), it’s thick, and it wears off very easily.

 I know the price is tempting, but don’t paint anything with this stuff, seriously.
 I know some people do use it, but they’re more experienced painters, so they know how to deal with the bad qualities of the paint.
 If you’re brand new to miniature painting then skip on past this.

 The more popular of the painting lines you’re going to encounter are Citadel, Formula P3, and Vallejo.
 There’s more out there, but in my experience those are the ones you’ll likely find at any gaming shop.

 Any of those paint lines will do well for you.
 Hell, most of us painters have some paints from every paint line.
 Some companies will have certain colors that work really well, better than others, so we add those to our collection.

-On average a paint pot, or dropper will cost you around $4 each.
-Each one is cheap enough, but it does quickly add up.
+On average a paint pot, or dropper, isn’t that expensive.
+Each one is cheap, but it does quickly add up.

 I suggest starting out by picking up a few at a time.
 Each time you can, go pick up a few more paints.
 Eventually you’ll have a big collection and spread the cost out over time, which is much easier to handle than dumping hundreds of dollars all at once.